-An ad server is a web-based server that hosts ad creatives used in digital advertising, such as banner ads, static images, rich media, flash files, animated media and data about them.
+An ad server is a web-based technology that hosts ad creatives used in digital advertising, such as banner ads, static images, rich media, flash files, animated media and data about them.
 Using HTTP, ad servers deliver ad content to a range of publisher’s platforms, such as websites or mobile applications, in response to user requests.
 In addition to distributing ad creatives, ad servers are also responsible for targeting ads, tracking the number of impressions delivered and monitoring campaign performance.
 Some ad servers may also be integrated with malware-scanning companies that scan the content for signs of click fraud and ensure traffic safety.
 An ad server may be either remote (run by a third party) or local (run by a single publisher).

 An ad exchange is a digital marketplace where publishers offer available ad space inventory to advertisers, agencies, ad networks and DSPs.
 Media buyers bid on impressions and purchase them via real-time bidding (RTB) auctions on the basis of one impression per every transaction.
 Publishers plug into an ad exchange through supply-side platforms, whereas buyers connect to an ad exchange using demand-side platforms.
 Ad exchanges help publishers maximize the value of advertising space in a competitive bidding environment and enable advertisers to deliver highly targeted messages to relevant audiences.
 Therefore, ad exchanges do not serve either side of the programmatic deal but rather act as a neutral platform where the supply meets the demand.